Physics-informed graph neural networks for flow field estimation in carotid arteries: Experiments and results

 \subsubsection{PointNet++}

-In Table~\ref{tab:quantitative} we compare test split predictions $u^p$ of PointNet++ to the corresponding 4D flow MRI measurements $\bar{u}^p$ via Wasserstein distance (see Section~\ref{sec:wasserstein}), approximation disparity and cosine similarity across all test-split subjects simultaneously.
-Since some of the 4D flow MRI measurements were noisy (compare Fig.~\ref{fig:qualitative}~d)) we assess correspondence to the Navier-Stokes equations via continuity~\eqref{eq:continuity} and momentum residual~\eqref{eq:momentum}.
+In Table~\ref{tab:quantitative} we compare test split predictions $u^p$ of PointNet++ to the corresponding 4D flow MRI measurements $\bar{u}^p$ via Wasserstein distance (see Section~\ref{sec:wasserstein}), approximation disparity and cosine similarity across all test-split subjects simultaneously.\footnote{{For explanation of the high standard deviation in Wasserstein distance see Appendix~\ref{app:wasserstein}.}} Since some of the 4D flow MRI measurements were noisy (compare Fig.~\ref{fig:qualitative}~d)) we assess correspondence to the Navier-Stokes equations via continuity~\eqref{eq:continuity} and momentum residual~\eqref{eq:momentum}.
 PointNet++ achieves good correspondence to 4D flow MRI, indicated by cosine similarity close to one.
 Fig.~\ref{fig:qualitative} visualises the reference velocity field computed via 4D flow MRI in the left and right carotid artery of four subjects from the combined cross-validation test splits.
 Comparison with the estimated velocity fields by PointNet++ shows good overall qualitative agreement to the reference.
 Even for the case where the 4D flow MRI velocity field is noisy (Fig.~\ref{fig:qualitative}~d)) PointNet++ produces a plausible estimate.